When might I need an advocate?

 What are your normal office hours?

-Advocare provides a non-emergency service.
-Our advocates staff the phone lines between 8.30am and 4.30pm Monday to Friday.
-Outside these hours you may get an answering machine.
+Advocare provides a non-emergency service during the hours of 8.30am and 4.30pm Monday to Friday.
+Outside of these hours you may get an answering machine.
 We will respond to messages left on our answering machine within one working day.

 I rang the 1800 700 600 number and got a different service in another state